HNRobert/FrzVoid/README.md

 It also supports identifying the previously blocked apps even if their names are changed, and that's the "Banned apps tracking" function.

-Through checking or unchecking the specific apps' first detected routes in the menu, you can decide which apps to track.
+Through checking or unchecking the specific apps' firstly detected routes in the menu, you can decide which apps to track.

 You can also start it upon Windows startup.